Cesar-Urteaga/rnoaa/README.md

 <img src="man/figures/README-TimelineGeom-1.png" style="display: block; margin: auto;" />

-Furthermore, it provides with functions to display the epicenters in an interactive R Leaflet map:
+Furthermore, it provides with functions to display the epicenters in an interactive R leaflet map:

 ``` r
 clean_data %>%